kmikael/bernoulli/README.md

 `bernoulli` is a really small project.
 After writing the same code for some project and then losing it two or three times I decided to do it one time and well, so I can just call in the code from here next time.

 Feel free to cantact me about anything I could/should add  or to contribute in any way to this simple library.

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request